H89 Emulators

 MAME originally started as an arcade machine emulator.
 A sister project called MESS was started to emulate personal computers and had a skeleton H89 system.
 Several years ago the two projects merge and took the MAME name.

-In 2017, I did some work to improve the H19 and H89 emulation under MAME, but took some time off before starting back just this year (2023), to continue improving the systems.
+In 2017, I did some work to improve the H19 and H89 emulation under MAME, but took some time off before starting back in 2023, to continue improving the systems.
 As of the MAME 0.256 release, the H89 now has enough functionality to be classified as a "working" system.
 I implemented the Z-89-37 soft-sectored floppy disk controller, which allows the system to boot both HDOS and CP/M system disks.
 Since the complete H19 terminal functionality is shared with the H89 emulation, fast-action graphic games can even be played.
 The Cassette Interface board has also been implemented for the H88 clone, and both WAV and H8T files can be loaded from cassette.

 The biggest thing still missing is support for the hard-sectored disk controller.
-Since MAME itself is lacking support for hard-sectored disks, that needs to be added before H89 support is possible.
+Since MAME itself is lacking support for hard-sectored disks, that needs to be added before H89 hard-sector support is possible.
 There was a PR for hard-sectored support, but that had to be reverted due to regressions for some of the soft-sectored systems.
 Although those issues were address, the mame developers still has not merged the updated PR, although I have some concerns about how that was implemented.
 I plan to continue improving the H89 emulation in MAME to support additional disk controllers, add-ons, etc. The H19 implementation is mostly complete.
 The main thing lacking is support for interlace mode that some of the third-party ROMs and the GP-19 graphics board supported/required.
 This is causing the GP-19 132x50 text mode to not work.
 Since interlace mode is not supported well in MAME, that needs to be addressed before the H19 can properly support it.

 Contact Details